liferay/liferay-ide/README.md

   1. File > Import > Existing Maven projects...
   2. Select all
   3. Finish
-  4. Close all 3 projects that have .tests suffix (unless you want to submit some unit tests :)
+  4. Close all projects that have .tests suffix (unless you want to submit some unit tests :)
 6. If everything compiles, make your changes, set your breakpoints and then launch a new Eclipse test workbench
   1. Go to Run > Debug Configurations...
   2. Right-click "Eclipse Application" and choose "New"
   3. Change name to "liferay ide test"
+  4. Switch to "Argements" tab and add "-XX:MaxPermSize=256m" to "VM arguments"
-  4. Click "Debug"
+  5. Click "Apply" and then click "Debug"
 7. When new Eclipse opens it will be the base Eclipse + your new IDE plugins running from source, so test your change and send a pull request :)!
 8. Once your bugfix (or feature :) is ready, build it (read the section above on how to build it) and then try it out in a brand new Eclipse install
 9. Send a pull request!  https://github.com/gamerson/liferay-ide/pulls